-Redondo Beach Beauty College (RBBC) is a private institution that is approved to operate in California by the Bureau for Private Postsecondary Education (BPPE).
-(School Code: 1906781) The Bureau's approval means that the institution and its operation comply with the minimum standards established under the law for occupational instruction by private postsecondary educational institutions; it does not imply any endorsement or recommendation by the State or by the Bureau.
-Institutional approval must be renewed every three years and is subject to continuing review.
-The Bureau has approved the following programs:
+The Bureau's approval means that the institution and its operation comply with the minimum standards established under the law for occupational instruction by private postsecondary educational institutions; it does not imply any endorsement or recommendation by the State or the Bureau.
+The BPPE, BBC, and NACCAS have approved the following programs:

-Cosmetology: 1600 Clock Hours
+Cosmetology: 1000 Clock Hours

-Barbering: 1500 Clock Hours
+Barbering: 1000 Clock Hours

 Esthetician: 600 Clock Hours

--Advanced Manicuring: 600 Clock Hours
+Advanced Manicuring: 600 Clock Hours

--Manicuring: 400 Clock Hours
+Manicuring: 400 Clock Hours

-- Teacher Training: 600 Clock Hours
+Teacher Training: 600 Clock Hours

 The California Board of Barbering and Cosmetology (BBC) sets minimum standards for our programs of study and issues licenses to graduates upon passing the Board of Barbering and Cosmetology licensing examinations.

-(Board School Code: #00536) Persons seeking to resolve problems or complaints should first contact the instructor in charge.
+Persons seeking to resolve problems or complaints should first contact the instructor in charge.
 Requests for further action may be made to higher management.